 against vast obstacles for the luxury of going to school on the poorest

-shelter and assurance of having food every day.
-Nobody cares about me;
+and assurance of having food every day.
+Nobody cares about me; whether I live

-whether I live or not,” said William Githira, 15, who lives in the streets of
+or not,” said William Githira, 15, who lives in the streets of the Kenyan

-to look at me.
+at me.
 I’m trash.
-I don’t want to live in the streets, but I have
+I don’t want to live in the streets, but I have nobody.
+My

-nobody.
-My uncle beat me hard when I lived there, and so I ran.
-Living in the
+uncle beat me hard when I lived there, and so I ran.
+Living in the street is

 face endless cruelties.
 Their rights have been violated many times by the